-Although the Directors have not so far been asked to make a written declaration of independence, this will be addressed early in 2012.
-Notwithstanding this, that a number of Directors hold shares in the Bank or are associated with beneficial interests in shareholdings in the Bank and that certain of those Directors have served on the Board for more than 12 years, the Board considers that all Directors bring a sufficiently balanced character and frame of mind to their duties and judgment that they are consequently deemed to be independent.
+Although the Directors have not so far been asked to make a written declaration of independence, this will be addressed in 2013.
+Moreover given that certain of those Directors have served on the Board for more than 12 years, the Board considers that all Directors bring a sufficiently balanced character and frame of mind to their duties and judgment that they are consequently deemed to be independent.